Ich bin ein Star – Holt mich hier raus!: History

 The show is hosted since the first season by Sonja Zietlow and since season 16 together with Jan Köppen, replacing Daniel Hartwich who co-hosted the show since season 7 as he back then replaced the deceased Dirk Bach.
 The health and wellbeing of the celebrities and crew is looked after by Medic Bob McCarron and his team from EMS.

 In summer of 2015, a spin-off show with the title Ich bin ein Star – Lasst mich wieder rein!
 (I'm a Star - Let me in again!) was aired.
 Brigitte Nielsen won the show and qualified for the following season of the original show.

 In 2021, due the COVID-19 pandemic a new season wasn't aired, but on 15 January 2021 will begin airing a spin-off show with the name Ich bin ein Star – Die große Dschungelshow (I'm a Star - The Great Jungle Show).
 In 15 live episodes, the first campmate for the 2022 anniversary season, was found among new prominent applicants.
 Production took place in the Nobeo studios in Hürth-Efferen.
+In late summer 2024, an all-stars season filmed in South Africa will be broadcast to mark the show's 20th anniversary.

 Since 2018, the events of the show have been discussed in the spin-off show Ich bin ein Star – Die Stunde danach (I'm a Star - The Hour After), moderated by Angela Finger-Erben.

 Filming location

 Like in the British and the 2003 American versions, also the German version is produced in Dungay, near Murwillumbah, New South Wales, Australia.
-The leaseholder of the area is the British production company Independent Television, formerly Granada Television, which extensively redesigned and built on the previously open area and equipped it with camera and sound technology.
+The leaseholder of the area is ITV plc, formerly Granada Television, which extensively redesigned and built on the previously open area and equipped it with camera and sound technology.
 During the filming in particular, the area is shielded by military uniformed guards.